 It was Tuesday October 1st and I was about to embark on my first night fit at Harvey Nichols in Knightsbridge, London.
 I was sitting in reception, bags packed waiting for the team to gather their stuff together.
 They mentioned earlier in the day that they needed to get on the road as soon as possible.

 Once we were on the M1, chat about work was constant, work phones were going off every 2 minutes – my hard-working colleagues were taking it in turns to answer calls throughout the trip down, it was crazy!
 We arrived in central London bang in the middle of rush hour and it was 8pm before we arrived at Harvey Nichols.

 'This was going to be an impressive challenge and we were buzzing to get started'

 Routine checks of ID were done to get us all signed in, followed by a short walk through a maze of stairwells and departments until we found our workplace for the night.
 This was going to be an impressive challenge and we were buzzing to get started.
 My brief was to record a time lapse of the removal and installation of three new beauty sites – Orveda, Hourglass and Rodial – from start to finish.

 Setting up the Go-Pros in the right position proved more difficult than I first thought.
-Electricity plugs were hidden and I needed charge the Go-Pros throughout or I wouldn’t get more than 2 hours recording time before they were flat.
-After about half hour of digging, climbing and trying to locate some extension cables I got them all set up and the record button pressed.
+Electricity plugs were hidden and I needed to charge the Go-Pros throughout or I wouldn’t get more than 2 hours recording time before they were flat.
+After about half an hour of digging, climbing and trying to locate some extension cables I got them all set up and the record button pressed.

 'We'll do whatever it takes to go above and beyond'